 Upon successful completion of this course, you will be able to:

-- Discuss the role cannabis has played in society, specifically relating to its medical benefits, alternative uses, and economic value
+- Describe the role cannabis has played in society, specifically relating to its medical benefits, alternative uses, and economic value

-- Recall basic cannabis taxonomy and identify morphological differences between varieties
+- Recall basic cannabis taxonomy and identify morphological features

 - Summarize the cannabis life cycle and recall procedures for propagating new plants

-- Design a production method for commercial cannabis, including lighting, irrigation, nutrient management, and growing media
+- Design a production method for commercial cannabis, including lighting, irrigation, nutrient management, growing media, and integrated pest management

-- Discuss common cannabis production methods, including integrated pest management, trimming, curing, and post-harvest procedures
+- Discuss common cannabis production methods, including cultural practices, trimming, curing, and post-harvest procedures

 - Identify common pest, disease, and nutrient issues on cannabis plants and select appropriate remediation actions

 - Compare and contrast different cannabis cultivation techniques and facilities